apiratorjs/locking/README.md

 ---

-## What Are Mutexes and Semaphores?
+## What Are Mutexes, Semaphores, ReadWriteLock?

 - **Mutex**
-    - A mutex (short for “mutual exclusion”) ensures only one operation or task can access a resource at any time.
+    - A mutex (short for "mutual exclusion") ensures only one operation or task can access a resource at any time.
     - Once acquired by a task, other tasks must wait until it is released.
     - Real-life analogy: A bathroom key in a small office.
 If one person is using the bathroom (has the key), no one else can enter until the key is returned.